AlecDziwanowski/HW18-SocialNetworkAPI/README_old.md

 No seed data is provided, so you’ll need to create your own data using Insomnia after you’ve created your API.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.

 ## User Story
 ```md
 AS A social media startup